mariimako/little_lain/_posts/why_many.md

 ---
-title: Why do repositories have multiple languages despite files
+title: Why the Multi-Language Repositories
 date: 2025-09-21
+parent: _posts
 ---

 This is due to dynamic linking.